 - issuing all registered operators with a copy of the CASA ageing aircraft publication take a closer look, outlining basic ageing aircraft concepts, as well as the registered operators responsibilities with respect to owning an ageing aircraft

 - undertaking a comprehensive ageing aircraft awareness and industry feedback program in Australia’s capital cities and at flying clubs around the country

 - the development of an ageing aircraft discussion paper to increase awareness of education in relation to ageing aircraft issues

-- the release of an ageing aircraft awareness eLearning course aimed at registered operators/owners.
-This can be found on the CASA learning academy site
+- the release of an ageing aircraft awareness eLearning course aimed at registered operators/owners

 - the trialing of a web-based prototype 'matrix tool' to provide educational feedback to individual registered operators as to the likelihood that their aircraft might be affected by ageing aircraft-related issues.